 At Christmas we celebrate the advent of our Lord, the mystery of Incarnation of the Son of God.
 For those of us with a theological bent, it raises a question that theologians have asked for centuries: if not for sin, would the Son have become incarnate anyways?
-Or rather, is the Incarnation central or the Passion?
+Or, is the Incarnation the central act of salvation or the Passion?
 Christ’s birth or Christ’s death?
 Which is logically prior?
 Obviously they’re both important, but the way you answer this question has implications for other doctrines down the line and there are good arguments on both sides.

 …to focus the Incarnation on the Passion enables both theories to reach a point where the mind is flooded by the same perfect thought: in serving, in washing the feet of his creatures, God reveals himself even in that which is most intimately divine in him, and manifests his supreme glory. (pg.
 11)